algobulls/pyalgotrading/docs/python_build/strategy_guides/common_options_strategy.md

 1. Add comments and docstrings wherever possible to improve code readability.

-2. Once the strategy is completed perform O-I-L on the strategy code and remove unwanted imports, variables, and methods before delivering the code.**
+2. Once the strategy is completed perform O-I-L on the strategy code and remove unwanted imports, variables, and methods before delivering the code.

 ---

 To know more about a strategy from our given template, simply **check the first line of comment** in the code of that specific strategy.
-You can even access them [here](https://algobulls.github.io/pyalgotrading/){target=_blank} in `Strategies` Section
+You can even access them [here](https://algobulls.github.io/pyalgotrading/){target=_blank} in `Strategies` section